rd--/blksc3/md/glossary.md

 ## Collapsed Blocks

-A block can be _collapsed_ using the _Collapse Block_ entry of the context menu.
+A block can be _collapsed_ using the _Collapse Block_ item in the context menu.
-A collapsed block can be _expanded_ using the _Expand Block_ entry of the context menu.
+A collapsed block can be _expanded_ using the _Expand Block_ item in the context menu.

 ## Colours